gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/configuring-wp-gatsby.md

 Once configured in the GatsbyJS settings page in wp-admin, Previews will work out of the box.
 See the [feature page on Preview](../features/preview.md) for more information about how Preview works.
 WPGatsby has been updated to use Gatsby Cloud's new Content Sync service, which is a service that handles the loading view, error handling, and redirection for users that are previewing content.
 Make sure you've upgraded to the latest versions of WPGatsby, `gatsby`, and `gatsby-source-wordpress`.
 For documentation about legacy previews where the preview loader used to live on the WordPress side [see here](./configuring-previews-legacy.md).

+Note that this feature will work on the latest version of Gatsby but will be more reliable on `gatsby@3.13.0-alpha-node-manifests.26`.

 ### Connecting Preview

 To get started, set up a Preview instance on [Gatsby Cloud](https://www.gatsbyjs.com/).